JoeShook/udap-devdays-2023/README.md

 ### Progression through the tutorial

 1. Start at the prerquisite branch and ensure all services start
-2. Along the way there are branches that satisfy the objectivs.
+2. Along the way there are branches that satisfy the objectives.
 3. **prerequisite** branch is the starting point.
 It is the intended branch to start and complete the tutorial.
-4. **fhirserverWithUdap** branch is the tutorial solution up to  **2.🧩 udap.authserver.devdays Project**.
+4. **fhirserverWithUdap** branch is the tutorial solution configuring the FHIR Server correctly.
 5. **authServerWithUdap** branch is the full working solution.

 ## Things to look out for